 The Baptists bought a small church building on Ohio Street (which is still standing as part of a larger building) from the Methodist congregation in 1874 and used it until 1891 when a new sanctuary was built on the comer of Chestnut Avenue and Eleventh Street under the leadership of Rev. H. G. Ferguson.
 The membership at that time was 120.
 The Woman's Missionary Union was organized in 1893 and the ground work was laid for the Waynesboro Public Library in 1912 by a young ladies Bible class in the church taught by Mrs. Mary C. Stevens.

-In April 1961 the decision was made to build a new sanctuary on the comer of Wayne Avenue and Eleventh Street.
-The first service was held in the new sanctuary March 10, 1963 and the old sanctuary was tom down several years later.
-The most recent construction was the addition of a new Fellowship Hall on Wayne Avenue that connects to the present sanctuary building With a children's department on the lower floor.
+In April 1961, the decision was made to build a new sanctuary on the comer of Wayne Avenue and Eleventh Street.
+The first service was held in the new sanctuary March 10, 1963 and the old sanctuary was tom down in the mid 1970's.
+The most recent construction was the addition of a new Fellowship Hall on Wayne Avenue that connects to the present sanctuary building with a children's department on the lower floor.

 The New Fellowship Hall, dedicated on March 27, 1997, quickly became a focus for community service as well as expanded church activities.
 The church has also hosted many community breakfasts, lunches, dinners, and meetings.
 The church takes part in the annual Lenten Luncheons sponsored by five local churches each year during the weeks of Lent.
 The New Fellowship Hall can be partitioned off into smaller rooms for Sunday School each week and small group meetings.

 A community Christmas dinner for anyone who wished to attend was begun in 1997 (and continues each year) with food and entertainment provided by the church family, local businesses, and many non-members who wanted to help with the project.
 Taking part in this has become a tradition with many of our families.